-Where will the parade location?
+Where is the parade location?

-The parade begins at the Fremont Library, continues north on Paseo Padre Boulevard toward the new "downtown" area of Fremont and ends at Capital Avenue. **PLEASE NOTE: Capital Avenue will be closed to the public due to construction, the sidewalks are torn up and it is unsafe to walk on/near.
+The parade begins at the Fremont Library, continues north on Paseo Padre Boulevard toward the new "downtown" area of Fremont and ends at Capital Avenue.

 Why doesn’t the parade rotate among the historic districts like it used to?

 The committee chose a central, static location in 2012.
 This builds the location as the official parade location and ends the confusion of where the parade will be held annually.
 This also minimizes city incurred fees for planning and resources.
-Each year a different historic district will still focused, showcasing businesses and culture unique to that district.
+Each year a different historic district will still be focused, showcasing businesses and culture unique to that district.

-How is the parade paid for?
+How is the parade funded?

 What about road closures?